Andrzej Fonfara: Fonfara vs. Stevenson

-After the fight with Stevenson he signed a contract with Al Haymon.
+After the fight with Stevenson, he signed a contract with Al Haymon.

 Six months later in November 2014, Fonfara made a comeback at the UIC Pavilion in Chicago against fringe contender Doudou Ngumbu (33-5, 12 KOs).
-Fonfara went the 10 round distance, winning the fight on the scorecards (97-93, 98-92 and 97-93).
+Fonfara went the 10-round distance, winning the fight on the scorecards (97-93, 98-92 and 97-93).
 The fight averaged 413,000 viewers.

 Fonfara vs. Chávez Jr.

 Fonfara fought Julio César Chávez Jr. on April 18, 2015, at the StubHub Center in Carson, California, for the vacant WBC International Light Heavyweight Championship.
 A bout in which Fonfara dominated and dropped Chávez with a left hook to the forehead in the 9th round.
-Before the 10th round begun Chávez told his corner "Stop the fight" making it his first TKO in his career.
-After fight Chávez said "Yes, I think I won the fight".
-Some words were lost in translation; he meant to say he felt he was winning the fight at early stages of the bout.
+Before the 10th round began Chávez told his corner "Stop the fight" making it his first TKO in his career.
+After the fight, Chávez said, "Yes, I think I won the fight".
+Some words were lost in translation; he meant to say he felt he was winning the fight at the early stages of the bout.
 Chávez was behind in all three judges score cards at the time of the stoppage.